Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value

+Note that applying the loss weight and noise schedule in training a model only requires estimating the optimal loss $J^\star_\sigma$ on the training dataset, which does not require training a model beforehand.

-\paragraph{CIFAR-10 \& ImageNet-64 Results.} We evaluate the designed training schedule in training two advanced diffusion models EDM~\citep{karras2022elucidating} and Flow Matching (FM)~\citep{lipman2023flow} on the CIFAR-10 and ImageNet-64 datasets (details in \appxref{experiments-image}).
-As shown in \tabref{fid}, our training schedule significantly improves generation performance upon the original in both EDM and FM settings and on both datasets, demonstrating the value of the insights from our analysis using the optimal loss.
-For a closer look at how our schedule works, in \figref{model-loss}(c) we plot the step-wise training loss in the FM setting using our schedule, and compare it with the schedule of the original~\citep{lipman2023flow} and of StableDiffusion 3 (SD3)~\citep{esser2024scaling}.
+\textbf{CIFAR-10 \& ImageNet-64 Results.} We evaluate the designed training schedule in training two advanced diffusion models EDM~\citep{karras2022elucidating} and Flow Matching (FM)~\citep{lipman2023flow} on the CIFAR-10 and ImageNet-64 datasets (details in \appxref{experiments-image}).
+As shown in \tabref{fid}, our training schedule significantly improves inference (\ie, generation) performance upon the original for both the EDM and FM settings on both datasets, demonstrating the value of new insights from our analysis using the optimal loss.
+For a closer look at how our schedule works, in \figref{model-loss}(c) we plot the relative training loss gap across noise scales using our schedule, and compare it with the schedule of the original~\citep{lipman2023flow} and of StableDiffusion 3 (SD3)~\citep{esser2024scaling}.
 We find that our schedule indeed further decreases the loss in the interval with positive correlation to performance, aligning with the insight from \secref{comp-sched}.

-\paragraph{ImageNet-256 Results.} We further evaluate our training schedule on the ImageNet-256 dataset, and compare the results with existing approaches.
+\textbf{ImageNet-256 Results.} Finally, we evaluate our training schedule on the ImageNet-256 dataset and compare the results with existing approaches.
 We use VA-VAE~\citep{yao2025vavae} as the tokenizer and employ a modified LightningDiT~\citep{yao2025vavae} architecture enhanced with QK-Normalization~\citep{dehghani2023scaling} to improve training stability (details in \appxref{experiments-image}).
-As shown in \tabref{imagenet256}, our training schedule improves the generation performance over the original LightningDiT training schedule, and is comparable or exceeding other diffusion models in latent space and pixel space.
+As shown in \tabref{imagenet256}, our training schedule further improves inference performance over the original LightningDiT training schedule.
+Human evaluation results in \tabref{human} also suggest the advantages.